Blazemeter/taurus/site/dat/docs/Selenium.md

   scenario: rspec-suite
 ```

-Just like JUnit-based and nosetests-based runners, RSpec runner supports `iterations` and `hold-for` options,
-in case you want to loop your test execution.
+Just like other runners, RSpec runner supports `iterations` and `hold-for` options, in case you want to loop your test execution.

 The complete example of RSpec-based test suite and Taurus config can be found in
 [examples/selenium/rspec-capybara](https://github.com/Blazemeter/taurus/tree/master/examples/selenium/rspec-capybara)